cdcabrera/js-simpleloadfile/README.md

 In testing IE8 there appeared a 5% failure rate on a battery of rapid refresh test loads.
 However, other factors could have played a role since the failure appeared inconsistently.

-The technique used to determine whether IE8 is firing an error or a load event for JS files is based on local and cross domain locations.
-Where "load" is fired on local files and "complete" is fired on cross domain files.
-Whether this is consistent remains to be seen, but this is still a potential failure point.

 ###Browser Compatibility

 Works in Firefox, Chrome, Opera, Safari, and IE 8+.

+IE8 doesn't play well with events on script and link tags.
+For JS files IE8 returns 3 event types with this
+plugin: "contextfail", "error", and "timeout".
+The "error" event is a workaround based on a window.event handler that runs parallel to the "onreadystatechange" event.

-On certain aspects IE 8 and other unsupported/older browsers simply receive a globally loaded script and "contextfail" message within callback parameters.
+Other unsupported/untested/older browsers have the potential to simply receive a loaded script and "contextfail" message within callback parameters.